-Our pupils have proved that they have been inspired by the glorious example set by these great men and women.
-By enthusiastically participating in creative writing competitions they have shown that they welcome progress and revere their heritage.
-These well-researched articles written by the pupils reveal both a desire to understand the teachings of Rabindranath Tagore and Swami Vivekananda, two of the greatest Indians and to enrich their own lives by emulating their examples as far as possible.
+Our students have proved that they have been inspired by the glorious example set by these great men and women.
+By enthusiastically participating in the various events like creative writing, debate, poster painting and cultural programmes they have demonstrated that they welcome progress and revere their heritage.
+The students have internalized the philosophy of these noble personalities to enrich their own lives by emulating their examples as far as possible.
 We are confident that our pupils will be able to clear a space for themselves transcending their marginalised status as women and amalgamate Western and Eastern values into a new, imaginative synthesis.

 - Problems Encountered and Resources

 It is difficult to acquaint the students with their rich historical past in the presence of an ever changing present.
-The College strives to inculcate the fast disappearing moral values of compassion, humility, industriousness and tolerance in our pupils'minds so that they become better human beings in the truest sense of the term.
-We require an active participation from the student community, a fully equipped seminar hall with audiovisual aids and trained personnel for handling the audiovisual equipments and more generous allocation of funds.
+The College strives to inculcate the fast disappearing moral values of compassion, humility, industriousness and tolerance in our pupils' minds so that they become better human beings in the truest sense of the term.
+We require an active participation from the student community; more number of seminar halls fully equipped with audiovisual aids and trained personnel for handling the audiovisual equipments and more generous allocation of funds.

 Best Practice II